 Many disasters strike with little or no warning, as the 2004 Indian Ocean earthquake and tsunami demonstrated.
 That morning, the tsunami traveled at up to 500 mph, radiating across the Indian Ocean before slamming into the coasts of 14 countries.
 Families had little time to react, much less prepare.
-So communities all around the Indian Ocean — even to Africa’s shores — experienced widespread homelessness.
+So communities all around the Indian Ocean — even to Africa’s shores — experienced widespread destruction and homelessness.

 In disasters, World Vision works across all humanitarian sectors to save lives, reduce suffering, and ensure families can begin to rebuild their lives and livelihoods.
-We also help communities to prepare for future disasters, so people and property are safer in the years to come.
+We also help communities prepare for future disasters, so people and property are safer in the years to come.
 And for every $1 spent in disaster preparedness, countries save $3 to $4 after disaster strikes.

 Almighty God, You know that the hardest hit when disaster strikes are like Jane’s family — people who are poor and have few resources to recover and rebuild.
 Inspire leaders of the world’s wealthy nations to be ready to participate in disaster responses with compassion and generosity.
 Help governments invest in disaster risk reduction and preparedness training so their citizens are less vulnerable during emergencies.

-“In times of disaster they will not wither; in days of famine they will enjoy plenty.”
-Psalm 37:19 (NIV)
+“In times of disaster they will not wither; in days of famine they will enjoy plenty.” —Psalm 37:19 (NIV)

 Pray for refugees.

-Good Shepherd, no refugee is a stranger to You and no one is ever far from Your loving care.
-Watch over children and families as they travel to camps or relocate within their country.
+Good Shepherd, no refugee is a stranger to You, and no one is ever far from Your loving care.
+Watch over children and families as they travel to refugee camps or relocate within their country.
 Shelter their souls and their bodies.
 Heal the hearts of refugees who have endured unimaginable tragedy and trauma.